KI7MT/dotnet-core-examples/README.md

 techniques.

-* [Database](https://github.com/KI7MT/dotnet-core-examples/tree/master/Database) - This section holds examples relating to various database server.
+* [Database](https://github.com/KI7MT/dotnet-core-examples/tree/master/Database) - This section holds examples relating to various database servers.
 As to their classification, based on the definitions above, the examples fall into Advanced.

 The code for each application is Verbose, meaning, shortcuts and advanced